'We didn’t handle their pressure very well at all': No. 20 Maryland too much for Nebraska women again

 All-Big Ten guard Kaila Charles scored 23 points to lead the 20th-ranked Maryland women’s basketball team to an 87-69 win against Nebraska on Thursday in College Park, Maryland.

 Maryland was all over the Huskers on defense, coming away with 11 steals.
-Nebraska had 20 turnovers in the game, which Maryland scored 29 points off of.
+Nebraska had 20 turnovers, and Maryland scored 29 points off them.
 Nebraska only scored four points after Maryland turnovers.

 “They’re very tough defensively,” said Nebraska coach Amy Williams in an interview on the Husker Sports Network.
 “They play hard and aggressive, and we didn’t handle their pressure very well at all.”